libra/website/docs/my-first-transaction.md

 `$ cargo run -p libra_swarm -- -h`

-The cargo run command may take a while to run.
+The cargo run command may take some time to run.
 If the execution of this command completes without errors, an instance of the Libra CLI client and a Libra validator node is running on your system.
 Upon successful execution, you should see an output containing the CLI client menu and the `libra%` prompt.

 ## Life of a Transaction